DenisKnauf/smql/README.md

 Idea
 ====

-Similar to MQL:  SMQL allows queries on your database but in a JSON-based language.
+Similar to MQL:  SMQL allows to perform queries on your database but in a JSON-based language.

 This query language is SQL-injection-safe.
 However, expensive queries can slow down your machine.